A vibrant riverfront destination

 Infrastructure & Design Standards

-Capeton’s infrastructure plans are being reviewed in coordination with the Town of Lillington and relevant state agencies.
-The project adheres to the Town’s Unified Development Ordinance (UDO), and a dedicated custom Design Guidelines Manual, created by WithersRavenel’s Design+Planning team, outlines architectural standards, signage, and multi-family criteria to ensure cohesive development across all phases.
+Capeton’s infrastructure plans are being reviewed with the Town of Lillington and relevant state agencies.
+The project follows the Town’s Unified Development Ordinance (UDO).
+Additionally, a custom Design Guidelines Manual guides the work.